Osteoporotic & Vertebral Compression Fractures

 The best way to prevent osteoporosis and related compression fractures is to keep bones strong by adopting a healthy lifestyle.
 This includes a well-balanced diet rich in calcium and vitamin D, along with regular exercise, weight-bearing activity and avoidance of smoking and excessive alcohol use.

-If you have osteoporosis and are experiencing pain or other symptoms, call the Princeton Brain & Spine offices in NJ and PA: 609.921.9001 or 215.741.3141.
+If you have osteoporosis and are experiencing pain or other symptoms, call the Princeton Brain, Spine & Sports Medicine offices in NJ and PA: 609.921.9001 or 215.741.3141.
 Our neurosurgical team will evaluate your condition and help you develop an informed treatment plan that expedites the return to a healthy, pain-free life.